 VERDANT PATH photo by Karl Helser

-Trail is hard to find, little used, but quite scenic.
+Trail is hard to find in places, little used, but quite scenic.
 Route climbs through several forest zones, from typical rain forest to arid lodgepole country, some sugar pine and yellow cedar in addition to the usual mix.
 Access to the stream and water in several places.
 Fairly easy to follow once found.
 Not recommended for the average hiker.
 Not recommended for solo trips.
 Do not take children on this trail.
 Cougar country.

 Trail was first class when built.
 Very well graded.
 Intersects three other long abandoned trails.